menu

 Demographics

-The citizens of West Reading are very well educated compared to the average community in the nation: 34.95% of adults in West Reading have a bachelor's degree or even advanced degree.
+The education level of West Reading citizens is very high relative to the national average among all cities (21.84%): 34.95% of adults in West Reading have a bachelor's degree or even advanced degree.

 The per capita income in West Reading in 2022 was $47,618, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $190,472 for a family of four.
 However, West Reading contains both very wealthy and poor people as well.